Reconstruction Aid, Public Infrastructure, and Economic Development: The Case of the Marshall Plan in Italy

 87 Pages Posted: 17 Apr 2018 Last revised: 29 Nov 2021

-The Marshall Plan (1948-1952), sponsored by the US with the goal of helping Europe recover from WWII, has been the largest simultaneous aid transfer in history.
+The Marshall Plan (1948–1952), a U.S. aid program whose goal was to help Europe recover from WWII, has been the largest simultaneous aid transfer in history.
 This paper estimates its effects on the postwar economic recovery in Italy, the third largest beneficiary.
 It exploits plausibly exogenous differences between Italian provinces in the amount of reconstruction grants and, therefore, the share of new public infrastructure—mainly roads and railways—built through the Marshall Plan.
 Provinces that could modernize a larger portion of their infrastructure stock experienced higher increases in agricultural production, especially for perishable crops that benefited the most from an efficient transportation system.
 Agricultural firms in these areas also invested more in motorized machines, which decreased demand for manual labor.
 In the same provinces, we observe larger investments in labor-saving machines, the entry of more firms into the industrial sector, as well as a larger expansion of the industrial and service workforce.